POEM: Victor

 With blood mingling

-As parents and
+As parents and children

-At won's
+At won’s mercy

 The fodder of another

-Bequeathing its prize
+Bequeathing its soul prize

 And ultimate price